Last updated on July 21st, 2022

 Options for Good Scores

-Good credit, while not super-prime, falls into the prime credit score category.
-This credit profile typically disqualifies applicants from credit cards like those from Luxury Card, but not from most great credit cards, such as the Chase Freedom Unlimited, the Citi Double Cash, the Upgrade Card, or even quality co-branded airline cards or hotel credit cards from banks like Bank of America, Chase, and American Express.
+, while not super-prime, falls into the prime credit score category.
+This credit profile typically disqualifies applicants from credit cards like those from Luxury Card, but not from most great credit cards, such as the Chase Freedom Unlimited, the Citi® Double Cash Card – 18 month BT offer, the Upgrade Card, or even quality co-branded airline cards or hotel credit cards from banks like Bank of America, Chase, and American Express.

 Options for Fair Scores